What Debugging a CORS Error Taught Me About Problem-Solving

 - Proxy/CDN → may override or strip headers

 The eureka moment came when I discovered my CDN was dropping the headers Clerk needed.
-I'd been barking up the wrong tree entirely — the fix wasn't in my frontend code, it was in the server + proxy config.
+I'd been barking up the wrong tree — the fix wasn't in my frontend code, it was in the server + proxy config.

 That's when I realized: big problems aren't solved all at once.
 You debug by peeling layers, one discovery at a time.